MikeyCpp/ScenarioCpp/README.md

 INSTANTIATE_SCENARIO_P (AValueIsAppendedToAString, MyTestParams);
 ```

-# Scenario as precondition
+# Scenario precondition
-A previous scenario can be used a precondition for a proceeding scenario; iff the scenario succeeded
+A non-parameterised scenario can be used as a precondition in scenario iff the scenario succeeded

 ```cpp
 SCENARIO_F ( ScenarioFixture, FirstScenario )